-A toilet within a Class 10a building that is suitable for an ambulant person with a disability is not intended for use by a person using a wheelchair.
+A toilet that is suitable for a person with an ambulant disability is not intended for use by a person using a wheelchair.
 An accessible path of travel need not be provided to such a toilet.

 F2.5 Construction of sanitary compartments